 The simultaneous membership program option combines the Army ROTC living allowance with membership in the Army Reserve or Army National Guard and allows the student to receive pay from both programs.
 ROTC cadets serve as officer trainees in direct leadership/management positions.
 Simultaneous membership program participation with national guard or reserve forces is one weekend per month and two weeks each year.
 Cadets participating in the simultaneous membership program are eligible for tuition assistance reimbursement up to $4,500 per year.

 The curriculum of the Army ROTC program is designed to qualify the cadet for appointment as an officer.
 Selection for assignment to the various branches of the army is based upon the personal interests of the cadet, the major course of study, academic accomplishments, leadership potential, and the needs of the service.
 Under this system a cadet may be commissioned in any branch for which he or she is qualified and in which a need for officers exists.
 After graduation and commissioning, the officer will attend a service school for further specialized military training which will qualify him or her for the branch to which he or she is assigned.

 Numerous military related activities are available to cadets throughout the school year.
 These include the Tennessee Rangers, Scabbard and Blade Honor Society, and UT Color Guard.
 These organizations provide both student-to-student contact and a valuable opportunity to acquire military skills.
-Additionally, field training exercises are conducted each semester to develop such military skills as small unit tactics, land navigation, and rifle marksmanship.
+Additionally, each semester, a number of field training exercises are conducted to develop such military skills as small unit tactics, land navigation and rifle marksmanship.